Is Gmail secure? Let's walk through the security features they have, and think about how they work in the real world.

 Hackers use "phishing" attacks to either steal your data or get control of your computer.
 They'll send you an email with either a link or an attachment.
 If you open it, they'll have access to your computer.

-In our tests, Gmail is much better than Office365 of Yahoo Mail at stopping spam and phishing emails.
-While Office365 has announced some better spam and phishing detection, we’ve been very happy with the long term performance of Gmail.
+In our tests, Gmail is much better than Microsoft365 or Yahoo Mail at stopping spam and phishing emails.
+While Microsoft365 has announced some better spam and phishing detection, we've been very happy with the long term performance of Gmail.

 Google built "the first computer program to ever beat a professional player at the game of Go."
 These "machine learning" programs are also great at spotting bad emails.

-When it comes to phishing, we think Gmail is the best game in town.
+When it comes to spotting phishing, we think Gmail is the best game in town.

 Hackers can listen in on your web traffic.
 You're especially vulnerable if you're using wifi in a public place like an airport or a coffee shop.